spawnmarvel/learning-docker/1-getting-started-guide/README.md

 If you mount that same directory across container restarts, you'd see the same files.

-There are two main types of volumes.
-You'll eventually use both, but you'll start with volume mounts.
+<bold>There are two main types of volumes.
+You'll eventually use both, but you'll start with volume mounts. </bold>

 By default, the todo app stores its data in a SQLite database at /etc/todos/todo.db in the container's filesystem.